Lorraine Higgins: Career

 She ran as a candidate in the Galway East constituency at the 2011 general election.
 In May 2011, she was nominated by the Taoiseach Enda Kenny to the 24th Seanad.

-Higgins was a candidate for the Labour Party in the Midlands–North-West constituency for the 2014 European Parliament election but failed to take a seat during one of the worst elections for the Party.
-She did, however, get the most Party votes in all the constituencies they contested.
+Higgins was a candidate for the Labour Party in the Midlands–North-West constituency for the 2014 European Parliament election but failed to take a seat during one of the worst elections for the Labour Party.

-In 2015, leading national publication, the Irish Times named her as one of the Top 5 People in Politics to Watch and one of the Top 50 People in Ireland to Watch.

 She unsuccessfully contested the 2016 Irish general election for the Galway East constituency.

 She was not selected for re-appointment to the 25th Seanad.
 Higgins complained about how "regrettable" it was that more women were not included in the parliamentary party.
 She was quoted as saying: "For me it was the last throw of the dice and I probably won't be involved in representative politics again".

 In March 2017, Higgins became employed as Head of Public Affairs and Communications and as a board member with Retail Excellence.
 She was promoted to the position of CEO in July 2018.

 She subsequently founded leading digital representative body, Digital Business Ireland, and Dublin-based consultancy company, Rockwood Public Affairs.

 She was appointed to the position of Honorary Consul of the Slovak Republic in 2019.

 In August 2020, she attended a golf party in County Galway which breached the COVID-19 guidelines.